-Perspective | My Black single father was so unusual, and yet so very regular
+Perspective | My Black single father was so unusual and, yet, so very regular

 To me, that is what a Black father is.

-But at the same time, a Black father is a man who cares deeply for his children, but lives with fear just a little deeper than most non-Black parents because there’s more to be afraid of.
-He’s a dad who pushes his kids to be better because he knows it will be that much more difficult for them.
+But at the same time, a Black father is a man who cares deeply for his children but lives with fear just a little deeper than most non-Black parents, because there’s more to be afraid of.
+He’s a dad who pushes his kids to be better, because he knows it will be that much more difficult for them.

-And so, when George Floyd’s daughter heartbreakingly declared “My daddy changed the world!” it was a reminder to me of the many ways our Black fathers impact our lives, whether they intend to or not.
+And so, when George Floyd’s daughter heartbreakingly declared “My daddy changed the world!” it was a reminder to me of the many ways our Black fathers affect our lives, whether they intend to or not.
 That they can love strong and fall hard.
 That we should sing their praises because often no one else will.

 My father traveled the world, first as a Merchant Marine and then as a scientist, and I often traveled with him.
 One year, when I was in kindergarten, we lived in Paris, and I learned to sing songs in French while he worked at the Pasteur Institute.
 His travel stories sparked my imagination, and I credit them with my desire to become a writer.
 He would elaborately describe the town where he grew up.
-He painted pictures in such detail that years later when he took me to the swamp behind the church where he was baptized, it was as if I’d already smelled the thick musty air, stepped into the warm murky waters or seen the moss dripping from the trees.
+He painted pictures in such detail that years later when he took me to the swamp behind the church where he was baptized, it was as if I’d already smelled the thick, musty air, stepped into the warm, murky waters or seen the moss dripping from the trees.
 His stories became my stories.
 And I used them to write, paint and even act for a brief time.
 He understood that I wouldn’t follow in his footsteps, but he never challenged me to do or be anything other than what inspired me and made me happy.

-When I became a mother 26 years ago to my son, I read him endless books, told him family stories, recreated worlds with his toys and watched movies with him.
+When I became a mother 26 years ago to my son, I read him endless books, told him family stories, re-created worlds with his toys and watched movies with him.
 I was mothering the way my dad fathered — full force with love and imagination.
 I believe the way I played with my son as he grew was at least part of the inspiration he drew on to become a visual storyteller using film and photography.
 Being raised without a mother left me bereft of the comfort that only a mother can give her child, but it also spurred me to embrace my own motherhood, and to heap that lost love onto my son in doses almost too much for him to handle at times.

-My father’s imprint was indelible on both myself and my son, who called his grandfather “Boopah,” based on his favorite book as a toddler, "Daddy and Me: A Photo Story of Arthur Ashe and his Daughter Camera,” by Ashe’s wife Jeanne Moutoussamy-Ashe.
-(In that book, Ashe’s daughter called her grandfather “Boompah.”)
+My father’s imprint was indelible on both me and my son, who called his grandfather Boopah, based on his favorite book as a toddler, "Daddy and Me: A Photo Story of Arthur Ashe and his Daughter Camera,” by Ashe’s wife, Jeanne Moutoussamy-Ashe.
+(In that book, Ashe’s daughter called her grandfather Boompah.)

 In the same way that Boopah taught me, I taught my son how to love traveling and respect differences of opinions and cultures.
 I taught him, with the help of Boopah, how to be a proud Black man despite the hardships that come with it.
 It couldn’t have been easy to be told that a house you’d like to rent is available, until you show up, and they take one look at you and tell you the house has been rented.
 I watched my dad’s face crumble the day we went from house to house in Nashville, when we’d moved to the city so he could teach at Meharry Medical College.